zuchunshan/NNparser/readme.md

 ​		- model_path: the absolute path which contains the 'model_file'

-​		- load model:     from 'model_file' import 'your_model'
+​		- load model:

+`from 'model_file' import 'your_model'`

-​									model = your_model(args)    # args: parameters of your model
+`model = your_model(args)    # args: parameters of your model`

-​		- define inputs of the model:  x = torch.rand(1,3, 300, 300)   #  tensor in (BCHW) format
+​		- define inputs of the model:  `x = torch.rand(1,3, 300, 300)   #  tensor in (BCHW) format`

-​						you may define the input tensors for the customized model.
+​You may define the input tensors for the customized model.
 Multiple inputs are formated as a list of tensors, as shown in the demo.

 #####   b. execute the parser

 ​	 type the command as the following format to get the results:

-​				`python torch2table.py -n newmodel  --model your_model`
+​`python torch2table.py -n newmodel  --model your_model`

-  The optional argument --model is to get the model name.
+  The optional argument `--model` is to get the model name.
 If the no model name provided, the results of the model will be saved as ' newmodel.xlsx' in the outputs folder.

 ### 4.2 keras-tf